jesperberth/automationclass/lab06/lab6.md

-# Lesson 05: Ansible Cloud
+# Lab 6: Ansible Cloud

 In this session we will use ansible to setup and manage resources in Azure to deploy a virtual machine with a webserver installed and running